-I'm going to ask Sheri to explain what the directed circle means.
-And we're going ahead and we're just taking the bull by the horns because we want the best out of this circle.

---- TALKING CIRCLE/DISCUSSION EN CERCLE:

-MS. SHERI COPENACE: Bonjour.
-(Speaking in Native Language).

-My English alias is Sheri Copenace and I just want to thank everybody here and for that beautiful ceremony this morning and for each and every one of you for being here, bringing your kind, good and compassionate hearts and spirits here.

-So what we're going to do this morning is we're going to have a -- you see the inner circle here, we invite all family members to come in and to sit in the circle.
+1 and the space was a time for people, individuals, to raise their voice with what they were going to share.
+And so I 2 3 want to encourage that here because we can't talk about it but not do it.
+So, let's do what we say we're going to do, 4 which is to listen to each other.
+5 I'm going to ask Sheri to explain what the 6 7 directed circle means.
+And we're going ahead and we're just taking the bull by the horns because we want the best 8 9 out of this circle. --- TALKING CIRCLE/DISCUSSION EN CERCLE: 10 MS. SHERI COPENACE: Bonjour.
+(Speaking in 11 12 Native Language).
+My English alias is Sheri Copenace and I 13 just want to thank everybody here and for that beautiful 14 ceremony this morning and for each and every one of you for 15 being here, bringing your kind, good and compassionate 16 hearts and spirits here.
+17 18 So what we're going to do this morning is we're going to have a -- you see the inner circle here, we 19 invite all family members to come in and to sit in the 20 21 circle.
 Everybody here is equal in the circle.
 Not one is above or below anybody.
-And you see the huge number of people sitting in this circle and I want to thank the people sitting in the outer circle as well for supporting the work that's happening this morning.
+And you see the huge number of 22 23 people sitting in this circle and I want to thank the people sitting in the outer circle as well for supporting 24 25 the work that's happening this morning.

-1 What this directed circle is, is we would 2 like everybody to have space and time to be able to speak, 3 so it's a little it is different from a sharing circle.
-4 What we're going to ask you to do is share and so that the 5 Commissioners and everybody else here can hear a key 6 message or a key direction about how this can go in a good 7 way because we know more hearings are coming up and we 8 would like to hear what your thoughts are on that, what 9 kind of guidance you can give on that and that's what we're 10 asking for this morning.
-And everybody in this inner 11 circle will be asked to do that.
-We're the circle is 12 also not to force you to say anything.
-That's up to you if 13 you choose to say anything or not.
-But the only thing is 14 to be mindful to allow everybody to speak here because I 15 think we have I don't know.
-I don't have a watch but 16 UNIDENTIFIED VOICE: 10:30 17 MS. SHERI COPENACE: it's 10:30 and I 18 think we have until 12:00.
-We're going to have lunch at 19 12:00 noon today.
-20 And I believe that was the other message 21 that we were going to give that the families are going to 22 be invited to lunch at I'm not sure where.
-Inn at the 23 Forks.
+1 What this directed circle is, is we would like everybody to have space and time to be able to speak, 2 3 so it's a little -- it is different from a sharing circle.
+What we're going to ask you to do is share and so that the 4 Commissioners and everybody else here can hear a key 5 message or a key direction about how this can go in a good 6 7 way because we know more hearings are coming up and we would like to hear what your thoughts are on that, what 8 9 kind of guidance you can give on that and that's what we're asking for this morning.
+And everybody in this inner 10 circle will be asked to do that.
+We're -- the circle is 11 12 also not to force you to say anything.
+That's up to you if you choose to say anything or not.
+But the only thing is 13 to be mindful to allow everybody to speak here because I 14 think we have -- I don't know.
+I don't have a watch but --15 UNIDENTIFIED VOICE: 10:30 16 MS. SHERI COPENACE: -- it's 10:30 and I 17 18 think we have until 12:00.
+We're going to have lunch at 12:00 noon today.
+19 And I believe that was the other message 20 21 that we were going to give that the families are going to be invited to lunch at -- I'm not sure where.
+Inn at the 22 23 Forks.
 So it's the families that are being invited there.
-24 So that's another message that we're sending out today.
-25 So, for me, because this is about families,
+So that's another message that we're sending out today.
+24

+So, for me, because this is about families,